odh-labs/ml-workshop/docs/setup-lab2-data-science.md

 Now run the **_Train_Model.ipynb Jupyter _**notebook - cell by cell by continually hitting **SHIFT + ENTER**, on by choosing menu item** Kernel > Restart Kernel and Run all Cells**

-**Part 6: Register the chosen Model**
+## Part 5: Register the chosen Model ##

 Go back to ML Flow - as described above in section **Part 3: Visualise the Model Experiments**

 Find your latest experiment as described above.
 This will be the one associated with the **_Train_Model.ipynb _**experiment.(it needs to be this one - as the 2 encoder binaries are pushed to the repo).

-Verify this by navigating down to Artifacts as described above in  **Part 3: Visualise the Model Experiments.** Make sure the 2 encoders are there.
+Verify this by navigating down to Artifacts as described above in  _Part 3: Visualise the Model Experiments._ Make sure the 2 encoders are there.
 If not, you probably selected the wrong experiment on the previous page.
 Make sure you have chosen the most recent.